MontrealCorpusTools/speechcorpustools/docs/source/tutorial/tutorial.rst

 This document is structured as follows:

-* :ref:`Installation <installation_tutorial>`: Install necessary software
+*  :any:`Installation <installation_tutorial>`: Install necessary software

-* :ref:`Librispeech database <buckeye>`: Obtain a database for the Librispeech Corpus where the *import* and *enrichment* steps have been completed , either by using :ref:`premade <premade>` or doing the import and enrichment steps :ref:`yourself <buildown>`.
+* :any:`Librispeech database <buckeye>`: Obtain a database for the Librispeech Corpus where the *import* and *enrichment* steps have been completed , either by using :any:`premade <premade>` or doing the import and enrichment steps :any:`yourself <buildown>`.

-* :ref:`Examples <vignetteMain>`: Two worked examples illustrating the *Query* and *Export* steps, including creating "Query profiles" and "Export profiles".
+* :any:`Examples <vignetteMain>`: Two worked examples illustrating the *Query* and *Export* steps, including creating "Query profiles" and "Export profiles".

-* :ref:`Next steps <nextsteps>` : Next steps with SCT after the tutorial: pointers to different places in the documentation and presentations where SCT is described.
+* :any:`Next steps <nextsteps>`: Next steps with SCT after the tutorial: pointers to different places in the documentation and presentations where SCT is described.
 Intended to kickstart carrying out your own analyses, or applying SCT to your own corpus.

-:ref:`Next <installation_tutorial>`
+:any:`Next <installation_tutorial>`